RyanRTJJ/ryan-rtjj.github.io/_posts/2025-11-04-llm-arithmetic.md

 Above, we predicted that when the embedding circle frequency (4 Hz) is the same as the attention frequency (4 Hz), we'll get this:

 <img src = "../../images/llm_arithmetic/prediction_4hz_4hz.png" alt="Prediction: 4Hz circle, 4Hz attention" width="500px">
-*Periodicted z pattern in 4 Hz circle space, for 4 Hz attention frequency*
+*Predicted z pattern in 4 Hz circle space, for 4 Hz attention frequency*

 Let's see what actual embeddings we get: